abhir20/RedditNew/README.md

 Consumed Authentication token library to get the access token to Reddit Apis.

 Please run AuthenticationTokenRetriever project to get the access token.
+Set environment variables in RedditNew.Application with the fetched refresh_token,access_token and app_id

-Go to RedditService project , hard code the appId,refreshToken and accessToken ,set RedditNew.Application layer as startup project and run the solution.
+set RedditNew.Application layer as startup project and run the solution.

 Go to localhost:port/Swagger/Index.html - Test the api here.